 What is Special Event Server Certification?

-The Special Event Server or SES course is British Columbia's mandatory self-study course for serving alcohol at Special Occasion Licenced events.
+The Special Event Server or SES course is British Columbia's mandatory self-study course for serving alcohol at special events.
 The course provides information on legal responsibilities and effective techniques for recognizing intoxication and preventing problems related to over-service.
 The SES course is administered by go2HR - BC's tourism industry human resource association.

 Who Needs to take the Special Event Server course?

-All servers both paid and un-paid serving at Special Occasion Licence events must be SES certified regardless of the number of event attendees.
-Managers and Special Occasion Licence holders for events with less than 500 people are also required to take the SES course.
+All servers both paid and un-paid serving at special events must be SES certified regardless of the number of event attendees.
+Managers and Special Event Permit holders for events with less than 500 people are also required to take the SES course.
 For anyone currently holding a valid Serving It Right Certification there is NO need to also complete the SES course.

 Do I need to take Serving It Right?

-With any event larger than 500 attendees all managers and Special Occasion Licensees must take Serving It Right.
+With any event larger than 500 attendees all managers and Special Event Permit holders must take Serving It Right.
 For a complete list of those requiring a Special Event Server Certificate OR Serving It Right Certificate, and also for those exempted from this requirement (ie: having an out-of-province responsible beverage service certificate), please see: What Certification do I need?
 For the Serving It Right Course, click here.

 How do I get a Special Event Server Certificate?

 Certification is obtained by taking the SES course and passing an exam.
 The online program, which takes approximately 1 hour, is convenient and offers quizzes and interactive features to help you learn the materials.
 Have a calculator on hand to help you with some of the course content.
 The cost is $20 and you will receive your test results immediately.
 Upon successful completion, you can also print out your SES certificate right away.